-Q: Why do you make a preliminary drawing before you begin a pastel painting?August 7, 2021
+Q: Why do you make a preliminary drawing before you begin a pastel painting?Agosto 7, 2021

 A: I make a preliminary charcoal drawing because that’s how I like to begin thinking about and planning a new pastel painting.
 I always make preliminary drawings the same size as the upcoming pastel painting.
 While I draw, I make decisions about the overall composition, decide where the major light and dark shapes will be, and envision the likely problem areas that lie ahead.
 These drawings are done quickly.
 I spend perhaps an hour on them.

 Once the drawing is in my head I no longer need it.
 So I put it away and when it’s time to begin a subsequent pastel painting, I erase it.
 I wipe it out with a paper towel and make the next preliminary charcoal drawing directly on top.
 These are ephemeral tools, existing only for as long as I need them.